hitakshiA/Havklo_sdk/README.md

 - **Browser support** via WebAssembly
 - **Financial precision** using `rust_decimal` (no floating point errors)

+## Scope & Non-Goals

+### In Scope

+- Kraken WebSocket API v2 (Spot + Futures)
+- Real-time market data streaming
+- WebSocket-based order management
+- Orderbook state management with validation
+- Automatic reconnection and fault tolerance

+### Non-Goals

+- **REST API**: Use `krakenex` or direct HTTP for REST endpoints
+- **Historical data**: This SDK is for real-time streaming only
+- **Portfolio management**: No position tracking or P&L calculation
+- **Strategy execution**: No built-in trading strategies
+- **Cross-exchange**: Kraken only, no unified exchange abstraction

 ## Performance

 All benchmarks run on Apple M1 Pro.
 Numbers represent median times.